HOME

 1892 Executive order sets aside the lands for Red Lake Reservation.

-1893 Dawse Commission established to settle the problems with the "Five Civilized Tribes" over the break up of the Indian land holdings.
+1893 Dawes Commission established to settle the problems with the "Five Civilized Tribes" over the break up of the Indian land holdings.

 1898 Curtis Act Puts Indians under US laws and courts.